 B.P.'s second quarter profits, before one-time transactions, declined to \$193 million from \$515 million, valuing inventories on a replace-ment-cost basis.
-James J. Murchie, an analyst at Stanford C. Bernstein, estimated that after exceptional items, earnings per share fell to 30 cents in the second quarter, compared with 62 cents a year earlier.

-Analysts attributed B.P.'s prob-

-lems to the company's acquisitions in the last few years, and heavy capital expenditures.
-Summing up the company's recent history, Frank P. Kneuttel of Prudential Securities Repense rose, and profits have gone to hell."
+James J. Murchle, an analyst at Stanford C. Bernstein, estimated that after exceptional items, earnings per share fell to 30 cents in the second quarter, compared with 62 cents a year earlier.
+Analysts attributed B.P.'s problems to the company's acquisitions in the last few years, and heavy capital expenditures.
+Summing up the company's recent history, Frank P. Kneuttel of Prudential Securities Research said, "Debt rose, interest expense rose, and profits have gone to after B.P. acquired Sohlo, said, "What you've got is a company that thought oil prices were going to go to \$25 and spent like it, in terms of capital."
+If B.P.'s costs of finding oil are the same as the industry average, he said, then the company has been spending enough to replace 120 percent to 130 percent of its annual pro-duction, which is not a successful strategy if prices do not rise.

-Mr. Murchle, who worked for Standard Oil of Ohio and then B.P.
+Mr. Murchie, who worked for Standard Oil of Ohio and then B.P.